Austin-Williams/cid-accumulator-client/README.md

 	IPFS_PUT_IF_POSSIBLE: true,

 	// If true, data will be pinned to your IPFS node to prevent garbage collection.
-	// Value is ignored if IPFS_API_URL is undefined,or if the AccumulatorClient can't reach it, or
+	// Value is ignored if IPFS_API_URL is undefined, or if the AccumulatorClient can't reach it, or
 	// if IPFS_PUT_IF_POSSIBLE is false.
 	IPFS_PIN_IF_POSSIBLE: true,